Which logs are best depends on your appliance and what you’re using them for. We'll answer

 Which logs are best for my log burner?

-The best logs for a log burner are any hardwood, properly kiln dried logs that are cut to the right size.
+The best logs for a log burner are hardwood logs that have been kiln-dried to less than 20% moisture content and are cut to the right size for your specific stove.

-Softwood logs might seem tempting as they’re often cheaper than hardwood logs, but they are a false economy.
-They will burn through quickly so you’ll use more, and they will be much smokier than hardwood which is not good for your log burner.
+Softwood logs might seem tempting as they’re often cheaper than hardwood logs, but they are a false economy as softwood logs will burn through more quickly than hardwood so you’ll use more.

 At Love Logs, most of our Kiln-Dried British Logs and Hobbit Logs are a mix of ash and beech.